abinit/abinit/doc/tutorial/tdepes.md

     ./temperature_final.py

-and enter the information asked by the script
+and enter the information asked by the script, typically the following (data contained in ~abinit/tests/tutorespfn/Input/tdepes_1_temperature.in):

-A typical example of input file (contained in ~abinit/tests/tutorespfn/Input/temperature_final_example.in) for the script is:

 ```
 1                          # Number of cpus
 2                          # Static ZPR computed in the Allen-Heine-Cardona theory
-temperature                # Prefix for output files
+temperature_1              # Prefix for output files
 0.1                        # Value of the smearing parameter for AHC (in eV)
 0.1                        # Gaussian broadening for the Eliashberg function and PDOS (in eV)
 0 0.5                      # Energy range for the PDOS and Eliashberg calculations (in eV)